Achievable logoAchievable logo

 • According to the Watson-Crick model (building on Rosalind Franklin’s X-ray images), DNA forms a double helix with two complementary strands spiraling around a common axis.

-• Base pairing ensures replication accuracy:
+• Base pairing helps ensure replication accuracy:

 • Adenine pairs with thymine